Purpose is Power

 “What are my superpowers?

 “How do I want to be remembered?”

-If you are not sure how to get started on documenting your purpose then think about the answers to the questions listed above.
-Start with a few key words and morph that into one or two action-oriented sentences that ring true to you.
+If you are not sure how to get started on documenting your purpose, think about the answers to the questions listed above.
+Start with a few key words and morph that into one action-oriented sentence that rings true to you.